This step by step guide will show you how you can view the contents of a ZIP file without having to open it, in macOS.

 With a small, free App for macOS, instead of just seeing a large icon, you can see what’s inside the zip file – like this:

-Just follow the step by step directions below and you’ll be able to quickly view the contents of a ZIP file without having to open it.
+Follow the step by step directions below and from now on you’ll be able to quickly view the contents of a ZIP file without having to open it.

 - Head over to the BetterZip download page and download the current version.
 The installation is very straight forward – just unzip the file and move the App to your Applications folder.
 Run it from there.